c-schwarze/sezzle-calculator-cschwarze/README.md

  My web calculator for Sezzle.

 Current limitations:
-* Due to this being hosted on Heroku, its possible the log file will clear itself out occassionally.
+* Due to this being hosted on Heroku, its possible the log file will clear itself out occasionally.
-* Also, this is only a temporary hosting solution
+* This is only a temporary hosting solution
-* The log file can become extremely large, however Heroku automaticallly clears this out on a restart.
+* The log file only is reduced Heroku automaticallly clears this out on a restart.